pastorcmentarny/denva/kb/fix_problems_kb.md

 8. Take SD card and insert to reader on PC
 9. Remove `init=/bin/sh` from cmdline.txt
 10. Insert SD card into Raspberry Pi
-11. It should works now :D
+11. It should work now :D

-## Raspbery Pi do not start due to issue with sd card
+## Raspberry Pi do not start due to issue with sd card

 Run on other linux device:
 `sudo fsck -p /dev/sda1` - where sda1 is your location (you can check )